DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 }
 ```

-To log the user out, simply remove their profile and JWT from local storage.
+To log the user out, simply remove his or her profile and JWT from local storage.

 ```js
 // app.js